 All PhD applications within a calendar year that are eligible for the International Scholarship Scheme will be identified.

-By March of the following calendar year, all candidates that meet the criteria above will be automatically considered by a selection committee comprising senior academic members of the John Innes Centre.
+By March at the latest of the following calendar year, all candidates that meet the criteria above will be automatically considered by a selection committee comprising senior academic members of the John Innes Centre.

 Eligible candidates who have already registered for their postgraduate degree before the committee convene remain eligible for a Scholarship.